Paper 1 of 6: First The Natural Then The Spiritual.

 ‘For as the rain comes down and the snow from heaven and does not return back to the heavens but waters the earth and makes it bring forth a flower that it may give seed to the sower and bread to the eater’.

 ‘So shall my Word be that goes out of my mouth: it shall not return unto me empty of power, but it shall accomplish that which I want it to and it shall prosper in the thing where I send it’.
 (Isaiah.
 55:10-1)

 Next time: The Mustard Seed

 NOTE: Did you like this post?
 Do you think other people would like to read this post?
 Be sure to share this post on Facebook and share a link on Twitter so that others may enjoy reading it too!
-Be sure to like my page on Facebook and subscribe to my blog to read my latest papers every week.
+Be sure to like my page on Facebook and subscribe to my blog to read my latest papers.